Operating Budget and Funding Model#

 Bytescale Media hosting for GetJJobs (images/video) $5–25 Preferred choice for media-rich apps

-OpenAI GPT/Whisper for automation, support, etc. $5–50 R&D, prototyping, and intelligent assistant integrations
+OpenAI GPT/Codex for automation, support, etc. $5–50 R&D, prototyping, and intelligent assistant integrations

 💡 We aim to keep predictable monthly costs low (~$50–120 NZD) while retaining flexibility for high-impact tools.